XAP-Software/XAP-Software.github.io/_posts/2022-05-12-django_apache_deploy.md

 ## Install virtual env

-Virtual env allows our project to work without modules conflict of other python projects.
+Virtual env allows our project to work without module conflicts with other python projects.

 To install virtualenv type next command.